Haley Pullos: Early life and career

-Automobile accident and subsequent felony DUI arrest and jail time
+Automobile accident, subsequent felony DUI arrest and conviction

+On April 29, 2023, Pullos was involved in a road traffic collision, where she collided head-on with another vehicle whilst driving on the wrong side of an on-ramp to the 134 Freeway in Pasadena, California.
+Pullos had been involved in a previous hit-and-run incident in the run-up to the collision, and nearly collided with a further car prior to the crash.
+The driver of the other vehicle was hospitalised with reported life-threatening injuries but survived.
+According to police reports from the incident obtained by TMZ, firefighters rescued Pullos from her car, wherein she subsequently struck one firefighter who was assessing her injuries.

-On May 11, 2023, it was announced Pullos' role on General Hospital had been recast following a car accident.
-At press time, Pullos stated: "Unfortunately, I was involved in an automobile accident and I'm doing okay, but I am going to need a little time to recover.
+On May 11, 2023, it was announced Pullos' role on General Hospital had been recast as a result of the car accident.
+Pullos stated: "Unfortunately, I was involved in an automobile accident and I'm doing okay, but I am going to need a little time to recover.
 I will be back as soon as possible!"
-Six days later, citing a police report, TMZ published physical evidence of Pullos' crash; she was arrested in Pasadena, California, for suspicion of driving under the influence (DUI), and was subsequently charged with felony DUI.
+Six days later TMZ published reported excerpts from police reports of the crash; she was arrested for suspicion of driving under the influence (DUI), and was subsequently charged with two counts of felony DUI.
 Later that day, she entered into a rehab facility in Malibu, California.

-In June 2023, Pullos was sued after hitting and seriously injuring another driver on a Pasadena freeway.
-According to police reports from the incident obtained by TMZ, firefighters rescued Pullos from her car and placed her in an ambulance, where she struck a firefighter who was assessing her injuries.
+In June 2023, Pullos was sued by the driver of the vehicle involved in the head-on collision.
 The lawsuit alleged that Pullos was "simultaneously intoxicated with marijuana and drunk on alcohol" when she had collided with the other driver.
 Officers found edible cannabis products and mini-bottles of tequila in Pullos' vehicle.
-She was later charged with two felony DUI counts by the Los Angeles County District Attorney.

 On April 29, 2024, Pullos was sentenced to 90 days in jail.
-She was released from jail on July 29, and sentenced to five years of probation, including 200 hours of community service, a nine-month alcohol program, a mental health treatment program, and to pay $8,260 in restitution to the victim and not to drive a motor vehicle for at least a year.
+She was released from jail on July 29, and sentenced to five years of probation, including 200 hours of community service, a nine-month alcohol program, a mental health treatment program, required to pay $8,260 in restitution to the victim, and not to drive a motor vehicle for at least a year.
 Her attorney Mark Daniel Melnick told People that "Haley is very grateful to the court for a minimum sentence and for recognizing her remorse and the strides she has made in her sobriety."
 General Hospital actress Nancy Lee Grahn defended Pullos after her sentence, writing on social media: "As Haley's TV mom I can tell some truth about her as I've loved her since she was a little girl.
 She made a HUGE mistake, knows it, owns it & has spent the last yr doing EVERYTHING imaginable to take responsibility 4 it."
-In October 2025, the lawsuit was settled to $1 million as part of an insurance payout by No Comment, a restaurant in Pasadena, California, where Pullos was working before the accident on April 29, with "no admission of liability".
+In October 2025, the civil lawsuit was settled for $1 million as part of an insurance payout by No Comment, a restaurant in Pasadena where Pullos was working the night of the accident, with "no admission of liability".